nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <a name="add"></a>
 #### Adding a new applicant: `add`

 Adds a new applicant to the list.
+All newly added applicants have no interviews and have a default status of _UNDECIDED_.

 Format: `add n/NAME hp/PHONE e/EMAIL p/POSITION`